syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.network/docs.en.md

 The `default` security group will be used if not specified otherwise.
 It allows all traffic in your OpenStack project that originates from a port with the `default` security group, and denies everything else.

 !
-Blocking ICMP traffic can lead to connectivity issues.
+Blocking ICMP traffic can lead to connectivity issues, for example path mtu discovery over vpn connections relies on ICMP to be allowed.
 Usually it is recommended not to block ICMP.

 ### Firewall rules (FWaaS)